Supercip971/c-template/README.md

-a template repo when trying to make side p/ test project
+A template repo when trying to make side project

+If you want to remove every git file you can run `reset.sh`.